AscendingPassage.com HOME PAGE.

 even, in the midst of these gigantic figures, whose smile disdains the

-neighbouring minaret which shows now against the blue of the sky: a
+neighboring minaret which shows now against the blue of the sky.
+It is a

-humble graft of Islam which grew here amongst the ruins some centuries
+humble graft of Islam which grew here among the ruins some centuries

-ago, when the ruins themselves had already subsisted for three
+ago, when the ruins themselves had already existed for three

 documents are hidden and guarded by this mosque of the peristyle!
 For